-interface-kbps (Optional) Maximum amount of bandwidth, in kbps, that may be allocated by RSVP flows.
-The range is from 1 to 10,000,000. single-flow-kbps (Optional) Maximum amount of bandwidth, in kbps, that may be allocated to a single flow.
-The range is from 1 to 10,000,000.

-RSVP is disabled by default.
-If the ip rsvp bandwidth command is entered without bandwidth values, a default bandwidth value is assumed for both the interface-kbps and single-flow-kbps arguments.

-If you configure non-zero bandwidth for the MPLS-TP tunnel or at a midpoint LSP, ensure that the interface to which the output link is attached has enough available bandwidth.
-For example, if three tunnel LSPs run over link 1 and each LSP was assigned 1000 with the tp bandwidth command, the interface associated with link 1 needs bandwidth of 3000 with the ip rsvp bandwidth command.

-The following example shows how to enable RSVP for IP on an interface by specifying the bandwidth using Cisco IOS commands.

-Router(config) # interface TenGigabitEthernet4/1 Router(config-if) # ip rsvp bandwidth 100 ip rsvp signalling hello graceful-restart neighbor

-Command Description show ip rsvp sender Displays RSVP PATH-related sender information currently in the database for a specified interface. mpls traffic-eng tunnels Enables MPLS traffic engineering tunnel signaling on an interface.
+Syntax Description interface-kbps n amount of bandwidth, in kbps, that may be allocated by nge is from 1 to 10,000,000. single-flow-kbps m amount of bandwidth, in kbps, that may be allocated to ange is from 1 to 10,000,000.
+Command Default - vidth command is entered without bandwidth values, a terface-kbps and single-flow-kbps arguments.
+Command Modes Interface configuration (config-if) Command History Release Modificati on 9.3.0 This comm nand was introduced.
+Usage Guidelines to which the output link over link 1 and each LS k is attached has enough av S-TP tunnel or at a midpoint LSP, ensure that the interface ailable bandwidth.
+For example, if three tunnel LSPs run the tp bandwidth command, the interface associated with pandwidth command.
+Examples The following example shows how to enable RSVP for IP on an interface by specifying the bandwidth using Cisco IOS commands. erface TenGigabitEtherr ip rsvp bandwidth 100 et4/1 Related Commands Command Description show ip rsvp sender Displays RSVP PATH-related sender information currently in the database for a specified interface. mpls traffic-eng tunn els Enables MPLS traffic engineering tunnel signaling on an interface.